MorbeusDesign/MorbeusDesign/README.md

   - The Lord of the Rings/The Hobbit/Rings Of Power(serie)

-##  Here is an excerpt of the software tools and programming languages i used ##
+##  Here's a List of some programming languages, Script, Tools & Software that I use for Work most of the time: ##
 <br>

 <p>